Posted on 21 Mar 2014

 You should take between 60 seconds rest between each set or 90 seconds if you choose the ‘actual superset’ method.

-This may seem like a lot during the first few sets, but come sets 6, 7, 8 you’ll be on your knees praying it was longer.
+This may seem like a lot during the first few sets, but come sets 6, 7 and 8 you’ll be on your knees praying it was longer.

 Make sure you are disciplined when it comes to accurately recording your intervals, otherwise you will hamper your progress.